jmielkeway/ccos4rbpi_volume0/chapter12/shell.md

 }
 ```

 Now, when a user gives an `EOF` with `C-d` on an empty line, the loop will terminate, and `exit` will run.
-This should be the start of a chain of execution that will result in the shell being notified of the child exit.
+This is the start of a chain of events resulting in the shell being notified of the child exit.
 The `sys_exit` implementation in [src/exit.c](code0/src/exit.c) is a pass through to `do_exit` from the same source:

 ```C
 void sys_exit(int code)